Protection of Wrecks Act 1973: Falkland Islands protected wrecks

 On 7 July 1977 the legislature of the overseas territory of the Falkland Islands passed an ordinance similar to the UK Protection of Wrecks Act, allowing for the protection of wrecks in colonial waters that are either of historical, archaeological or artistic importance (section 3), or are dangerous (section 4).
 On 20 October 1983, an order was passed under the ordinance, designating the areas around the wrecks of HMS Ardent and HMS Antelope, lying in Falkland Sound and San Carlos Water, respectively as prohibited places under section 4.
 On 3 November 2006, an order came into force to designate the area around the wreck of HMS Coventry as a restricted area.
 These three ships had been sunk during the Falklands War.

+Devolution

+The Secretary of State's functions under section 1 of the act, regarding the administration of 'wrecks designated by virtue of historical, archaeological or artistic value' were transferred to the Scottish and Welsh governments as a result of devolution in the United Kingdom.

+Section 1 no longer applies in Scotland; it was repealed by the Marine (Scotland) Act 2010, and its provisions replaced by a system of 'historic marine protected areas'.
+Additionally, an order made in 2013 under the 2010 Act revoked all the original section 1 designation orders that applied to wrecks situated in Scotland.

+The administration of 'wrecks designated as dangerous' under section 2 was not devolved and remains a reserved matter as regards Scotland and Wales.